movi1/group-solarpanel/README.md

 - CSS
 - JS

-> Note that this is the only time we will be touching this branch for now, afterwards you will be creating a develop branch and this will be your working/changing branch.
+**Note that this is the only time we will be touching this branch for now**, afterwards you will be creating a develop branch and this will be your working/changing branch.

 - Choose someone to do this locally and then push it to the main branch using GIT or GIT DESKTOP.